D2himself/D2himself/README.md

 ### Hi there! 👋 I'm Dimeji

 Welcome to my GitHub profile!
-I am a passionate Data Scientist with a stron foundation in mathematics, programming, and problem-solving.
+I am a passionate Data Scientist with a strong foundation in mathematics, programming, and problem-solving.
 I love exploring data, building models, and creating impactful solutions.
 My goal is to leverage data science and machine learning to solve real-world challenges an drive innovation.

 ### 🔍 About Me
 - 🎓 **Education**: Bsc in Mathematics | Pursuing a Master's in Data Science